tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 You should provide a means to control whether the checks are enforced and the coverage is collected.
 You can use an UVM bit field for this purpose.
-The field can be controlled using the uvm_config_db interface.
-Refer to uvm_config_db in the UVM *1.2 Class Reference* for more information.
+The field can be controlled using the UVMConfigDb interface.
+Refer to UVMConfigDb in the UVM *1.2 Class Reference* for more information.
 The following is an example of using the checks_enable bit to control the checks.